GM82Project/gm82core/readme.txt

 [globals]

+There's no color coding for those, but they're available as constants.

 fps_real
     Gives a slightly faster, but less accurate, measure of frames per second.
+    Estimated every 10 frames as opposed to Game Maker's once a second.

 delta_time
     Approximate number of milliseconds since last frame.
+    Precision was measured to be around 2ms, but it's stable over time.

 [geometry]